cjstreet/MechaCar_Statistical_Analysis/README.md

 Using R, design a statistical study to compare vehicle performance of the MechaCar vehicles against vehicles from other manufacturers.

 ## Overview
+AutosRUs’ newest prototype, the MechaCar, is suffering from production troubles that are blocking the manufacturing team’s progress.
+This project will allow AutosRUs’ upper management to review the production data for insights that may help the manufacturing team.

 ## Resources